bquast/bquast.github.io/_posts/2022-06-17-attention-in-R.md

 library(matrixStats)
 ```

-We now calculate the maximum value for each row, and preserve the structure (i.e. the 4 rows, now with only one column which contains the maximum value for the corresponding row).
+We now calculate the maximum value for each row and preserve the structure (i.e. the 4 rows, now with only one column which contains the maximum value for the corresponding row).
 ```
 # calculate the max for each row of the scores matrix
 maxs = as.matrix(rowMaxs(scores))
 ```

 The weights matrix will be populated using a `for loop` (see `help('for')`).
-Since the loop does not edit the dimensions of the matrix, we generate zero matrix (i.e. a values are set to `0`) beforehand, which we then populate using the `for loop`.
+Since the loop does not edit the dimensions of the matrix, we generate a zero matrix (i.e. a values are set to `0`) beforehand, which we then populate using the `for loop`.
 ```
 # initialize weights matrix
 weights = matrix(0, nrow=4, ncol=4)